Campus Improvement Plan

 Cornerstone's strengths related to family and community engagement include:

-- an expectation that all parents volunteer each year
+- an expectation that all CSA parents volunteer each year

 Problem Statements Identifying Family and Community Engagement Needs

-Problem Statement 2: Community events are not always well-attended.
-Root Cause: Attending can be challenging for families who live farther from campus.
+Root Cause: Attending these events can be challenging for families who live farther from campus.

 Goal 1: Student Achievement